one-bash/one.bash/README.md

   <b>Make Bash Great Again!</b>
 </p>

-An elegant framework to manage commands, completions, dotfiles for bash players.
+A modular framework that manages commands, completions, dotfiles for bash users.

 [English](./README.md) | [中文](./README.zh.md)

 ## Features

-- Manage collections of dotfiles in one place.
-Using YAML file to manage soft-links via [dotbot][].
+- Links: Manage collections of dotfiles in one place.
+Using `one link` and `one unlink` based on YAML files to manage soft-links.
-- Manage shell scripts, completions, aliases by [modules][one-module].
+- Modules: Manage shell scripts, completions, aliases, commands (bins), sub-commands (subs) by [modules][one-module].
 Support custom modules.
-- Easy to share and reuse executable files, sub commands, configs and modules by [repo][one-repo].
+- Repo: Package shell scripts, completions, aliases, commands by [repo][one-repo] for sharing and reusing.
 Support custom repo and multiple repos.
-- Manage commands under your own scope.
+- Sub-commands: Manage commands under your own scope.
 Like `a <cmd>` to invoke command that no worry about duplicated in `PATH`.
 Read the [ONE_SUB Commands][one-sub].
-- Configurable one.bash.
-Read [ONE_CONF](#oneconf).
+- Configurable one.bash: Read [ONE_CONF](#oneconf).
-- Support [bash-it][] via [one-bash-it][].
-You can use `one` commands to manage bash-it's aliases/completions/plugins.
-Read [bash-it.md](./docs/advanced-usage/bash-it.md).
+- Support [bash-it][] via [one-bash-it][]: You can use all aliases/completions/plugins from [bash-it][] via `one` command.

 ## Environments